HireDale/daleydose/prescription-manage.md

 2. Select the **Add Notes** button (blue **Plus**) under the medication to view the [**Add Notes** window](/daleydose/window-add-notes).

-3. To edit or delete an existing note, double-click the note to reopen its **Add Notes** window.
+3. To edit or delete an existing note, select the note to reopen its **Add Notes** window.

 ## **NOTES**
 - The application disables the **Add Notes** button when no medications are currently added to the prescription.